Vaccine Info

 QDENGA (TAK-003) Indication

-Dengue is now detected in 129 countries.
+Dengue is now detected in 129 countries and set a record for cases in 2024.
 As more travelers return to the U.S. with dengue virus infections, the risk of local mosquito-borne transmission increases.
-In the European Union Member States, QDENGA is indicated for preventing dengue disease in individuals from four years of age.
+In European Union Member States, QDENGA is indicated for the prevention of dengue disease in individuals aged 4 years and above.
 It prevents Dengue, which is caused by the four Dengue serotypes.
-On May 15, 2024, the WHO confirmed that Qdenga is approved for children aged 6–16 in settings with high dengue burden and transmission intensity.
+On May 15, 2024, the WHO confirmed that Qdenga is approved for use in children aged 6–16 in settings with a high dengue burden and transmission intensity.
+The WHO says TAK-003 does not prevent all cases of Dengue.

 QDENGA (TAK-003) Dosage

-Under the approved dosing regimen, QDENGA should be administered subcutaneously at a two-dose (0 and 3 months) schedule, as a 0.5 mL dose.
+Under the approved dosing regimen, QDENGA should be administered subcutaneously in a two-dose schedule (0 and 3 months) at a dose of 0.5 mL.
 The WHO SAGE recommends administering QDENGA in a 2-dose schedule with a 3-month interval between doses.
 QDENGA should be administered preferably in the upper arm in the deltoid region.
 QDENGA must not be injected intravascularly, intradermally, or intramuscularly.
 In Europe, the EMA approved after reconstitution, one dose (0.5 mL) contains Dengue virus serotype 1 (live, attenuated)*: ≥ 3.3 log10 PFU/dose Dengue virus serotype 2 (live, attenuated): ≥ 2.7 log10 PFU/dose Dengue virus serotype 3 (live, attenuated): ≥ 4.0 log10 PFU/dose Dengue virus serotype 4 (live, attenuated): ≥ 4.5 log10 PFU/dose.

-On September 2, 2024, Vaccine published an analysis that concluded that one dose of TAK-003 was consistent with efficacy after both doses.
+On September 2, 2024, Vaccine published an analysis that concluded that one dose of TAK-003 was as effective as two doses.

 QDENGA (TAK-003) Coadministraion

 Co-administration with a hepatitis A vaccine has been studied without increased side effects or impaired antibody response.
-When co-administered with yellow fever vaccine, a lower level of neutralizing antibodies against DENV1 was seen, the clinical significance of which is unclear.
+When co-administered with the yellow fever vaccine, a lower level of neutralizing antibodies against DENV1 was seen, the clinical significance of which is unclear

 QDENGA Format

-Qdenga is available as a powder and solvent for solution for injection.
+Qdenga is available as a powder and as a solution for injection.

 QDENGA (TAK-003) Price

-Takeda indicated in a March 16, 2023, presentation that the price of QDENGA in Indonesia would be USD 40 per dose, USD 26 ex-factory).
+Takeda indicated in a March 16, 2023, presentation that the price of QDENGA in Indonesia would be USD 40 per dose, USD 26 ex-factory.
 For the travel market segment, vaccine pricing will be similar to that of other innovative travel vaccines in their respective countries.
 For example, the retail price in Germany would be USD 115 per dose.
-In Brazil, reports indicate QDENGA's price is about US 171.
+In Brazil, reports indicate QDENGA's price is about $171.

 May 10, 2024 - The World Health Organization prequalified Takeda's QDENGA vaccine.
 "The prequalification of TAK-003 is an important step in the expansion of global access to dengue vaccines, as it is now eligible for procurement by UN agencies, including UNICEF and PAHO," said Dr Rogerio Gaspar, WHO Director for Regulation and Prequalification.